$\Delta_T$ Noise as a Robust Diagnostic for Chiral, Helical and Trivial Edge Modes: Analysis

-In summary, in setup 1 $\Delta_T$ cross correlations can differentiate between all three edge modes and $\Delta_T$, while $\Delta_T$ autocorrelations can distinguish chiral from topological helical states.
+In summary, in setup 1, the $\Delta_T$ cross-correlations can differentiate among all three edge modes, whereas the $\Delta_T$ auto-correlations distinguish only chiral from topological helical states.
 In contrast, for setup 2 $\Delta_T$ autocorrelations can distinguish topological from trivial helical modes, complementing the results from setup 1.

 \begin{widetext}

 \end{widetext}